Sbuazjr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 102-magic.c is a magic file
+File 103-infinite_add.c a function that adds two numbers.